dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 initialized *internally* at some point in the instance's lifetime, often inside the constructor body.

-Unless you do intend to expose the setter publicly and allow users to invoke it, it's better to not use `late`, ensure the `late` field is initialized at its declaration, or make the `late` field private with a public getter.
+Unless you do want users to call the setter, it's better to either:

+* not use `late`,
+* ensure the `late` field is initialized at its declaration,
+* or make the `late` field private and define a public getter to access it.

 ### AVOID returning nullable `Future`, `Stream`, and collection types.